Boyquotes/USCPG/README.md

-# SCP - Containment Breach Godot Edition
+# SCP - Containment Breach GE
 Just my attempt in FPS games on Godot...?

 **Do not work on Godot 4.0**.